 Reinvested dividends have contributed most all of the stock markets total returns over large periods of time.
-Some dividend investors automatically reinvest their distributions over time, which leads to compounding of their interest.
-Others do not re-invest automatically and instead wait for distributions to accumulate before adding onto existing positions or initiating new ones.
+Some dividend investors automatically reinvest their distributions over time, which leads to compounding of their income and principal.
+Others do not reinvest automatically and instead wait for distributions to accumulate before adding onto existing positions or initiating new ones.

 Dividends could be either sitting there or get reinvested.
 The beauty of dividends is that it is under the discretion of the individual investor to purchase more stock, buy equity in a different company/investment or spend it another way.